ollamaNet/OllamaNet-Architecture/ConversationService/diagrams/infrastructure_diagrams/infrastructure_diagram_checklist.md

   - Log levels
   - Log storage
   - Contextual logging
+  - Message processing logs

 - [ ] **Performance Monitoring**
   - Key metrics
   - Timing measurements
   - Resource utilization
+  - Message throughput

 - [ ] **Health Checks**
   - Service health
   - Dependency health
   - Recovery mechanisms
+  - RabbitMQ connection health

 ## Clarifying Questions ❓

 1. **Caching Strategy**
    - What specific caching patterns are implemented?
    - How is cache invalidation handled?
-   - What happens during cache failures?  - fallback and call the dadtabase
+   - What happens during cache failures? - fallback and call the database
+   - How is configuration data stored and retrieved from Redis?

 2. **Document Storage**
    - Is storage purely local or are there cloud components? - currently its local but in the future the normal action is to be cloud do act as its a cloud blob storage